abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/min.c
 /a/b/c/d/e/f/g/max.c

 note the last extra two as for an instance

 to narrow down more the search it could utilize the Linux "find" option to filter or test the search

 $ l -atime -5 /a/\**m*.c
 will give the above of which only modified less than 5 days ago

-copied from its manual they are:
+the copy from its manual are:

 Note if a number n specified:
      +n     for greater than n
      -n     for less than n
       n      for exactly n